stav/choice-parser/docs/overview.rst

 is so-named because the :class:`~choice.router.Router` will maintain in-memory all the input data, including multiple rendered PDF conversions, instead of discarding them after parsing.

+This branch started before the June 14 restructuring so merging will have to be done manually file by file most likely.